andeggs/Blog/_posts/2013-09-08-Software-transaction-costs.md

 But they potentially become vulnerable to higher medium and long-term costs in the form of switching costs as they become further 'locked-in' to particular solutions, be they particular products, ecosystems or programming languages.

 One consequence of framing the problem like this is that it explains certain features of the market in economic terms.
 App stores reduce searching costs.
-Interoperability is ensured by confirming to open standards.
+Interoperability is ensured by conforming to open standards.
 Supplier reliability is judged through rating systems.

 People concerned about software lock-in effects should support mechanisms which reduce perceived future transaction costs associated with buying small, independent pieces of software.

 It would also help buyers if they could readily calculate potential future switching costs, which may be significantly higher than the transaction costs.

 In concrete terms, what would it cost a business (in capital or time) to switch, at a future date, from Microsoft Office to Google Docs, iOS to Android or .NET to PHP?
-Yes, such a calculation would be an estimate, but even ball-park figures would help buyers to make informed judgements about the benefits and costs involved in complex software decisions.
+Such a calculation would be an estimate, but even ball-park figures would help buyers to make informed judgements about the benefits and costs involved in complex software decisions.